 However, it does become essential to focus on this component of fitness as the years begin to stack up behind us.
 Water content in the tendons reduces, cartilage degenerates, fluids in the joints are reduced, and ligaments shorten and lose flexibility.
 Muscle mass depletes with age, and that reduction decreases strength, which is vital to flexibility.

-These changes decrease range of motion.
+Any of these changes decrease range of motion and lead to other muscles compensating for it -- a recipe for injury.
 The old saying, “use it or lose it,” is just as applicable to this aspect of fitness as it is to all the others.

 The good news is that we can maintain or regain a limber body at any age.
 I doubt that you will see a physical therapist with an elderly person who is not guiding them through range of motion exercises, focusing on the importance of flexibility in improving functional fitness.